TusKANNy/seismic/README.md

     <a href="LICENSE.md"><img src="https://badgen.net/static/license/MIT/blue" /></a>
 </p>

-Seismic is a highly efficient data structure for fast retrieval over *learned sparse embeddings*.
+Seismic is a highly efficient data structure for fast retrieval over *learned sparse embeddings* written in Rust 🦀.
 Designed with scalability and performance in mind, Seismic makes querying sparse representations seamless.

+Seismic's core engine is written in Rust 🦀.
+Details on using it in Rust can be found in [`docs/RustUsage.md`](docs/RustUsage.md).
+The instructions below explain how to use it in Python.

 ### ⚡ Installation

-To install Seismic, simply run:
+To install Seismic, run:

 ```bash
 pip install pyseismic-lsr
 ```

-For performance optimizations, check out the detailed installation guide in docs/Installation.md.
+Check out the detailed installation guide in docs/Installation.md for performance optimizations.

 ### 🚀 Quick Start